Don't waste your almond or oat pulp after making homemade plant milks. Use it to make hearty and chewy Oat Pulp Cookies or Almond Pulp Cookies!

 There is lots of room for customizing these cookies.
 Every batch I make turns out a little different depending on what’s in my pantry.
 Make them as they are or switch out some or all of the chocolate chips for:

-- nuts such as chopped walnuts or pecans
+- Chopped nuts such as walnuts or pecans.

-- seeds such as pumpkin or sunflower
+- Seeds such as pumpkin or sunflower.

-- dried fruit like raisins, currants, cranberries or chopped dates
+- Dried fruit like raisins, currants, cranberries, or chopped dates

-- shredded coconut
+- Shredded coconut

 Recipe FAQs

-You can use natural nut or seed butter instead of the oil.
+You can use natural nut or seed butter instead of oil.
 Use the same quantity.
 Almond butter or peanut butter makes them taste really delicious!

 Store it in a sealed container in the fridge for up to 2 days, or freeze for up to 3 months.
 Defrost before use.